Katamori/katamori.github.io/README.md

 ## todo

-Adjust sitemap
-Add outer links
+Add outer links to sitemap
-* terminus nation repo
-* Voidshard & DSB
 Write more about projects
 Link physical CV
+Expand & fix "code golf"
 Add games and a list for them later on
 Add "Doom maps"
 Add "donate"